sav-che/TL-2/Authors/Marchal, Élie {std. Él. Marchal}.md

-> [!cite] BHL link: this entry starts at [page 287](https://www.biodiversitylibrary.org/item/104137#page/303/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 287](https://www.biodiversitylibrary.org/page/33355374) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Marchal, Élie (1839-1923), Belgian botanist; middle school teacher at Virton, Ath and Visé, and Maeseyck, 1861-1871; at the Jardin botanique de Bruxelles 1871-1879; from 1872-1899 in addition lecturer at various horticultural and teacher's colleges; retired at Gembloux from 1899 to co-operate with his son Émile. (*Él.
-Marchal*).
+Marchal, Élie (1839-1923), Belgian botanist; middle school teacher at Virton, Ath and Visé, and Maeseyck, 1861-1871; at the Jardin botanique de Bruxelles 1871-1879; from 1872-1899 in addition lecturer at various horticultural and teacher's colleges; retired at Gembloux from 1899 to co-operate with his son Émile.
+**Abbreviated name**: *Él.
+Marchal*

 #### Herbarium and types